emilyvertosick/Statistics-Course/docs/09-answers.md

 **This is data from marathon runners: summarize age, sex, race time in minutes (i.e. how long it took them to complete the race) and favorite running shoe.**

-Age is continuous and normally distributed (look at a graph or look at the centiles) and so it wouldn’t be unreasonable to describe age in terms of mean and standard deviation (SD) by using `lesson2a %>% skim(age)`: mean (42 years), SD of 10.2.
+Age is continuous and normally distributed (look at a graph or look at the centiles) and so it wouldn’t be unreasonable to describe age in terms of mean and standard deviation (SD) by using `lesson2a %>% skim(age)`: mean of 42 years, SD of 10.2.
 By the way, don’t just copy the readout from R: this would give mean age as 42.43 and implies we are interested in age within a few days.

 Sex is binary: use `tbl_summary(lesson2a %>% select(sex))` to get percentages.
 But note that the person who prepared the data didn’t state how the variable was coded (someone with sex=1 is a woman or a man?).
 Now what you should do in this situation is ask, but here is another alternative: